5 Tips + Tricks for Self-Love

 Let it be known, guilting yourself for forgetting these practices/not having enough time is counter-intuitive.
 Release yourself of all expectation and attachment, especially when trying this for the first time… it takes at least ~7-18 days to build a habit.

 Instead of appeasing the wishes and requests of absolutely everyone around you, try throwing out a “no” for a change.
 This action can be incredibly daunting for some – and for those of you thinking, “yes, indeed..” well, you are the first up!

-Manipulating yourself into self-guilt is a bad habit and the time to break it is now.
+Manipulating yourself into self-guilt is a bad habit… and the time to break it is now.
 This takes legitimate work and intention.
-It usually takes at least 30 days to break a habit.
+It takes ~30 days to break a habit.
+Stay patient and persistent.

 You HAVE to serve yourself, or you will not survive... at the end of the day, you have to put your own oxygen mask on before anyone else's.

 If you are type A, this may involve physically scheduling ‘you’ time in your calendar… if you are type B, these moments may come happenstance.